taviso/wslcompat/README.md

 hello
 ```

-If you want this to be permanent, simply try this:
+If you want this to be permanent, do something like this:

 ```
 $ sudo patchelf --add-needed libwslcompat.so /usr/bin/python